kbase/project_guides/Process_guide.md

 On Github, all team members can merge PRs, and should consider all their repos to be a common responsibility, engaging with code review on all of them.

-If additional areas of work in KBase require teams that cut across the existing Org chart divisions, the leads of areas 3-7 can either make them directly, or ask any of the owner's team to make a new one.
+If additional areas of work in KBase require teams that cut across the existing Org chart divisions, the leads of areas 3-7 can either make them directly, or ask any of the owners team to make a new one.

 ## Notes